USCbiostats/slurmR/README.md

 [here](https://github.com/USCbiostats/sluRm/issues) so that we can talk about it.

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that this project is released with a Contributor Code of Conduct (see the CODE\_OF\_CONDUCT.md file included in this project).
 By participating in this project you agree to abide by its terms.

 ## Who uses Slurm